 - Sales, Marketing and Business Development Jobs.
 Here again, the combination of MBA and technical knowledge seemed appropriate for these openings; however, for marketing research and business development positions I competed with a large number of pharmaceutical sales representatives who wanted to take the next step and had years of experience in the industry; or for entry-level sales representative positions I competed with people who had a bachelors of science right out of college and could convince the employer that they were going to stay around, i.e., I was told that I was either underqualified for marketing research positions or overqualified for sales representative jobs.

 There even were recruiters within the pharmaceutical and biotechnology companies that were convinced that I could contribute substantially to their company.
 One recruiter comes to mind at Merck, where human resources played a major role in identifying people for positions, yet even she was unable to find something to which I was not either underqualified because I did not have the years of pharmaceutical experience the hiring manager preferred, or overqualified because I would not stick around long enough in the position considering that the investment in my training would not have been worth the effort.

-I applied to every major pharmaceutical company and had interviews with most of them in one or more of research positions, development project manager positions, clinical research associate positions, marketing research positions, international market development positions, and even sales representative positions.
+I applied to every major pharmaceutical company and had interviews with most of them in one or more research positions, development project manager positions, clinical research associate positions, marketing research positions, business development positions, international market development positions, and even sales representative positions.
 I got close to getting some of these positions, but never got to work in the pharmaceutical or biotechnology industry, which still surprises everyone who sees my resume.